 Academies

-Inquisiminds offers a secular, 4.5-hour drop-off program with 4 distinct classes offered once a week repeated on Tuesday, Wednesday, Thursday, or Friday.
+Inquisiminds offers a secular, 4.5-hour drop-off program with 4 distinct classes offered once a week, repeated on Tuesday, Wednesday, Thursday, or Friday.
 The parent is not required to stay on campus during this time.
-All academy teachers have background checks completed.
+All Academy teachers have background checks completed.
 Students must be at least 5 years old to attend our Junior Academy program.

-The cost for Fall 2025, 12-week semester is $660.
+The cost for the Fall 2025, 12-week semester is $660.
+The cost for Spring 2026, 16-week semester is $880.

 We offer three payment plans (click here to see details).
-Admissions are on a rolling basis and the cost is prorated ($55/day).
-Email admin@inquisiminds.com to enroll.
+Admissions are on a rolling basis, and the cost is prorated ($55/day).
+Email registrar@inquisiminds.com to enroll.

 • There are two teachers in the classroom at all times